rtfb/rtfblog/README.md

 ## Installing

-You will need [goose](https://bitbucket.org/liamstask/goose/) for DB migration.
+You will need [goose](https://github.com/steinbacher/goose) for DB migration.
 Read [deploy.sh][deploy-sh-url] to get an overview of how I install it on my server, you would need to do essentially the same.
+Get it at:

+    go get github.com/steinbacher/goose/cmd/goose

 You will need [go-bindata](https://github.com/jteeuwen/go-bindata) to build embedded resources.
 Get it at: